List of Homeland characters: Farhad Nafisi

 Played by Bernard White, Farhad Nafisi is an Iranian banker who secretly worked as a Mossad asset.
 Saul interrogates him to learn about Iran's possible underground nuclear program, unaware that it was a ruse orchestrated by Mossad (alongside Dar Adal) to manipulate President-elect Keane's military policy.
 Majid Javadi eventually finds and tortures Nafisi into admitting that Iran has no underground program.
 Nafisi is later eliminated by Mossad.

-Dorit

-Played by Jacqueline Antaramian, Dorit is the sister of Saul Berenson.
-She currently resides in the West Bank, Israel.
-Dorit and Saul grew up in Indiana, United States.
-Being one of the eight Jewish families in the entire town, their parents tried not to offend anyone with their Jewishness by asking them to exchange Christmas gifts with neighbors.
-After she met Moshe, she changed and feel proud as a Jew.
-They later move to West Bank.
-Moshe chose the place for their house, just beside the valley so that they can see the Arabs every day.

-Agent Thoms

-Played by James Mount, Agent Thoms is a CIA agent.

 Christine Lonas

-Played by Marin Hinkle, Christine Lonas is a social worker dispatched by child services to take custody of Carrie's daughter Frannie following a hostage situation at Carrie's home involving Quinn.
-Christine is later revealed to have received a tip regarding Frannie's safety from Dar Adal.
-Carrie negotiates with Christine to reclaim custody of Frannie.
-Christine later testifies at a custody hearing between Carrie and her sister Maggie regarding who should take care of Frannie.
+Played by Marin Hinkle, Christine Lonas is a social worker dispatched by child services to take custody of Carrie's daughter Franny following a hostage situation at Carrie's home involving Quinn.
+Christine is later revealed to have received a tip regarding Franny's safety from Dar Adal.
+Carrie negotiates with Christine to reclaim custody of Franny.
+Christine later testifies at a custody hearing between Carrie and her sister Maggie regarding who should take care of Franny.